spatialaudio/digital-signal-processing-exercises/README.md

 - start a Jupyter notebook local server instance

-`jupyter notebook`
+`jupyter notebook` or `jupyter lab`

-- Change Kernel in the Jupyter Notebook GUI to my_dsp
+- Change Kernel in the Jupyter Notebook GUI to mydsp

 - Have fun with the playgrounds

+If the above steps lead to problems, here is the currently used environment to maintain the notebooks using
+- `conda 4.9.2`
+- `conda create -n mydsp python=3.8.6 pip=20.2.4 numpy=1.19.4 scipy=1.5.3 matplotlib=3.3.3 jupyter=1.0.0 notebook=6.1.5 jupyterlab=2.2.9 pydocstyle=5.1.1 pycodestyle=2.6.0 autopep8=1.5.4 flake8=3.8.4 ipykernel=5.3.4 nb_conda=2.2.1 jupyter_nbextensions_configurator=0.4.1 jupyter_contrib_nbextensions=0.5.1`
+- `pip install soundfile`

 ## License